yianL/atom-spotified/README.md

 ## Usage

-Only OSX is supported at this moment since I'm using AppleScript to interact with Spotify.
+:warning: Only OSX is supported at this moment since the package requires AppleScript to interact with Spotify.

 ### Commands